-The governance framework comprises the culture and values, coupled with its systems, processes and controls, the authority uses to engage with and lead the community.
+The governance framework comprises the culture and values, coupled with its systems, processes and controls that the authority uses to engage with and lead the community.
 Its purpose is to enable the Council to monitor the achievement of its strategic objectives and consider whether those objectives have led to the delivery of appropriate, cost-effective services.

 The system of internal control is a significant part of the governance framework and is designed to manage risk to a reasonable level.
-It cannot eliminate all risk of failure to achieve policies, aims and objectives (without a significant increase in resources and control functions) and can therefore only provide reasonable and not absolute assurance of effectiveness.
+It cannot eliminate all risk of a failure to achieve policies, aims and objectives (without a significant increase in resources and control functions) and so achieves a reasonable rather than an absolute assurance of effectiveness.